 The local LEAD Pilots are based on the initial LEAD program launched in Seattle, Washington, which has since been replicated in multiple other communities nationwide.
 The local LEAD Pilots receive technical assistance and consultation from the LEAD National Support Bureau to ensure fidelity to the program model.
-In light of the Movement for Black Lives, the flagship LEAD program in Seattle is now known as Law Enforcement Assisted Diversion / Let Everyone Advance with Dignity, and new options are being developed for LEAD operations that decenter law enforcement as gatekeepers to LEAD while retaining traditional LEAD for jurisdictions where that itself represents a meaningful paradigm shift.
+In light of the Movement for Black Lives, the flagship LEAD program in Seattle is now known as Let Everyone Advance with Dignity, and new options are being developed for LEAD operations that decenter law enforcement as gatekeepers to LEAD while retaining traditional LEAD for jurisdictions where that itself represents a meaningful paradigm shift.

 Initial Evaluation, Year One and Year Two Evaluations Highlight Early Results.

 The University of Hawaii at Manoa, Department of Psychology conducted an evaluation of the first two years of LEAD in Hawaii, including the expansion of the pilot to Hawaii island, Maui, and Kauai.
 To read the evaluation findings, click on the icons below.

 A Hui of Providers and Partners.

 In addition to service providers and law enforcement, LEAD in Hawaii includes a coalition of over-25 organizations and government agencies that meet at least monthly.
 The monthly meetings include an overview of program outcomes, discussion about communication and outreach strategies, and discussions related to advocacy and program expansion.
 The Oahu LEAD, Hawaii Island LEAD, Maui LEAD, and Kauai LEAD programs all are encouraged to participate in these regular monthly meetings.
 To learn more, please click here.

 Hawaii LEAD and Other Law Enforcement Partnerships Highlighted Nationally.